-‘Fixer Upper’ Rumors: Are Chip And Joanna Gaines Leaving Waco, TX?
+‘Fixer Upper’ Rumors: Are Chip And Joanna Gaines Leaving Waco, Texas?

 — HGTV (@hgtv) February 21, 2017

 Indeed, according to Bravo TV’s latest round of Fixer Upper rumors, the Gaines family considers Waco “perfect” despite all the drama that they’re going through at the moment.
-We’ll recall that, in a previous report by The Inquisitr, we mentioned that they were facing not one, but two, lawsuits.
+The Inquisitr previously reported that they were facing not one, but two, lawsuits.

 That, however, isn’t enough for them to be turned off to the prospect of Waco.